 U.S. Embassy Approval: Requests for embassy approval can be made by a bureau's International Office or by the traveler themselves via the State Department's eCountry Clearance website.
 Please check with your bureau representative to determine if you are responsible for submitting the clearance.
 Employees in the Office of the Secretary are responsible for submitting their own clearance.

-It is highly recommended that travelers check the most recent State Department warnings and alerts to learn about security risks for American travelers in a given country.
-Travel warnings and alerts can be found at http://travel.state.gov.
-OIA also suggests that travelers register for in the Smart Traveler Enrollment Program.
+It is highly recommended that travelers check current US government advisories regarding specific destinations, including State Department travel warnings and alerts to learn about security risks for American travelers, and CDC travel notices for health issues (such as the Zika virus).
+OIA also suggests that travelers register for the Smart Traveler Enrollment Program.

 Please note that bureau employees must work with their bureau's International Office Travel Contacts to process all of the documents listed above according to their bureau's policy.
 Office of the Secretary and PMB Employees should contact the DOI Office of International Affairs.